 Foster care abuse claim

 Abuse compensation lawyer, Elizabeth Duncan, has succeeded in a claim against a local council for foster care abuse.
 Here is a short case study of how the claim unfolded.
+For details about making a foster care abuse claim call our free helpline or send us an email.

 Our client, J, had an extremely disrupted start to her life.
 She had been known to Social Services from a young age due to her biological parents having issues with substance abuse, leading to the neglect of J and her siblings.